Rule files for masking

 Color

-The color to match in the layer symbol.
-This is a comma-separated set of numbers that are defined by the ColorSpace value specified.
-For example, if RGB is defined, then to match a red symbol the values 255, 0, 0 would be used.
-Alternatively, when an asterisk is placed in the Color attribute (<Source Color="*"/>), colors are ignored and other attributes such as SymbolPart and LayerNames are honored.
+The color that will be used to match in the layer symbol.
+This is a comma-separated set of numbers that are defined by the ColorSpace value.
+For example, if the RGB value is used, 255, 0, 0 would be used to match a red symbol.
+Alternatively, when an asterisk is placed in the Color attribute (<Source Color="*"/>), colors are ignored and other attributes, such as SymbolPart and LayerNames, are honored.

 ColorSpace

-The color model used.
-You can define this at the RuleGroup level and have it apply to all of the rules in the group.
-The following values are valid: CMYK, RBG, HSV, HSL, LAB, Gray, SPOT.
+The color model that will be used.
+You can define this at the RuleGroup level and apply it to all of the rules in the group.
+The following values are valid: CMYK, RBG, HSV, HSL, LAB, Gray, and SPOT.

 SymbolPart

-Specifies the symbol part in the symbolized layer to use when matching the color.
-The following values are valid: All_Parts, Outline_Only, Fill_Only, Text_Only.
+Specifies the symbol part in the symbolized layer that will be used when matching the color.
+The following values are valid: All_Parts, Outline_Only, Fill_Only, and Text_Only.

 LayerType

-Specifies the types of layers to include when matching a color.
-The following values are valid: Annotationlayer, FeatureLayer.
+Specifies the types of layers that will be included when matching a color.
+The following values are valid: Annotationlayer and FeatureLayer.

 GeometryType

-The comma delimited list of geometry types to which a layer applies.
-If it is not specified, all geometry types will match.
-The following values are valid: point, line, polygon.
+Specifies the comma-delimited list of geometry types to which a layer applies.
+If no value is specified, all geometry types will match.
+The following values are valid: point, line, and polygon.
 This attribute can be an applied to the Source, Target, or Targets elements.

 LayerNames

-The comma delimited list of layer names to match.
-The source or target color only matches against these layers.
-If it is not specified, all layers will match.
+The comma-delimited list of layer names that will be matched.
+The source or target color only matches using these layers.
+If no value is specified, all layers will match.
 This attribute can be an applied to the Source, Target, or Targets elements.

 Query

-An attribute that allows a Where clause that further refines which features the Source or Target match.
+The Where clause that further refines which features the Source or Target elements match.

 The following is an example: